 Benign tumors or other bone conditions.
 Paget’s disease may cause osteosarcoma.
 Other noncancerous bone diseases, such as fibrous dysplasia, may increase the risk of osteosarcoma.

 Currently, there is no known way to prevent bone cancer.
-Early detection offers the best hope for successful treatment, so people with risk factors are encouraged to visit the doctor regularly and talk with him or her about it.
+Early detection offers the best hope for successful treatment, so people with known risk factors are encouraged to visit the doctor regularly and talk with him or her about it.
 Still, most bone cancer occurs in people with no known risk factors.